 All of the photos on this site were taken with a point-and-shoot camera (either Fujifilm FinePix S1, Nikon Coolpix AW110, or Canon PowerShot SX200 IS), in natural lighting.
 Occasionally I've applied a filter to the image, and I've indicated this in the caption.

 In 1995 I began photographing the rain forest in Costa Rica with a Pentax K1000 SLR film camera.
 I switched to digital point-and-shoots for convenience when I began trekking into the Amazon rain forest with a course-full of students and my children.
 I would not have gotten most of these shots if I had to carry around a bulky camera bag and worry about changing lenses.
 Even at home in Ontario I often have only seconds from the time I spot an animal until it is gone.
 As anyone knows who photographs wild animals, they don't stick around for very long.
-I do plan to obtain a DSLR or other interchangeable-lens camera in the near future.
-For now, point-and-shoots serve me well.
+For now, point-and-shoot cameras serve me well.

 Conserving biodiversity is fun and rewarding, and you can do it in your own backyard.
 Get inspired, and become a conservationist!
 Check out my educational website where you can read more about me, my conservation work, and how to conserve biodiversity on your property by planting native plants.
 If you want to contact me, you will find a contact form there.